lfit/releng-docs/docs/gerrit.rst

       git review

-You will receive 2 emails from Gerrit Code Review: the first indicating that a build to incorporate your changes has started; and the second indicating the creation of the build.
+You will receive 2 emails from Gerrit Code Review: the first indicating that a build to incorporate your changes has started; and the second indicating the whether the build passed or failed.
+Refer to the console logs if the build has failed and amend the patch as necessary.

 Code Review
 ===========